 It also helps to have some Canadian contacts in your references list, if possible.
 You may not know anyone in Canada yet, but if you do, it is a good idea to have their contact information and their permission to use them as references while you get a place to live and find a job.

 14. Check on Your Driver’s License

 If you are from many other countries, you can simply replace your driver’s license from your home country with a Canadian driver’s license.
-There are some countries and some kinds of licenses that will require that you take a Canadian road test before you can drive in Canada.
+There are some countries and some licenses that require you to take a Canadian road test before entering Canada.
 If you are not certain which set of rules will apply to you, there are many resources online that can help you to clarify the situation you might find yourself in.